Dangerous Driving Policy

 (b) Aggressive or Careless Driving

-Aggressive or careless driving includes any behaviour that endangers others or causes fear, such as:
+Aggressive or careless driving is any behavior that endangers others or creates fear, including:

 • Excessive speeding or street racing.